Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Additional Results

 \paragraph{MCMC Convergence tests} To provide evidence of the convergence of our chains, we report the Gelman-Rubin split-$\hat{R}$ metric and the effective sample size (ESS) for each legislative geography we study in Table~\ref{tab:convergence}.
 Traditionally, an $\hat{R}$ of below 1.1 has been accepted as evidence of convergence, although more recent work recommends that using a threshold of 1.01 for $\hat{R}$ along with a rank-normalized ESS of at least 400 for more robust results.
 We test for the convergence of our measurement of population balance (i.e. whether our estimate of the mean of the function $f(\mathcal{P}) = \mathds{1}\left[\mathsf{dev_{swap}}(\mathcal{P}) > 0.1\right]$ has converged, where $\mathcal{P}$ is a plan sampled from the stationary distribution of our Markov chain) and our measurement of MMD discrepancy (i.e. $f(\mathcal{P}) = \mathsf{MMD_{demo}}(\mathcal{P}) - \mathsf{MMD_{swap}}(\mathcal{P})$).
-For the MMD discrepancy measurement, we use chains that were optimized with short bursts to include more majority-Black districts.
+For our population balance measurment, we tested convergence using 4 chains of length 1,000,000, subsampling every $10^{th}$ plan to yield an ensemble of 100,000 plans.
+For the MMD discrepancy measurement, we tested convergence using the 100 ensembles that we generated for each legislative geography as described in Section~\ref{sec:gingles}.
 We say that a chain shows signs of convergence after a certain number of steps when $\hat{R} < 1.01$ and $\texttt{ESS} > 400$.

-All geographies except for the Wyoming state lower house ($\hat{R} = 1.06$, $\texttt{ESS} = 43.3$) showed signs of convergence after 1,000,000 steps when measuring population balance.
-Seven geographies did not show signs of converging after 1,000,000 steps under the MMD discrepancy measurement.
-All six of these geographies have relatively few majority-Black districts; the highest number of majority-Black districts found in any chain from these geographies was three.
+All geographies except for the Alabama, Connecticut, West Virginia, and Wyoming state lower houses showed signs of convergence after 1,000,000 steps when measuring population balance.
+Many geographies did not show signs of converging after 100,000 steps under the MMD discrepancy measurement.
+However, given our method for creating ensembles with lots of MMDs (sampling maximal plans from each of the 100 chains that we ran), the convergence of the individual chains doesn't have a straightforward relationship to that of the final ensemble.
+Further work is necessary to characterize the distribution of plans that maximize majority-minority districts.